Hyperion Language and Learning Services

 • Difficulty learning letter sounds and names

-• Unexpected errors when reading
+• Unanticipated errors when reading (e.g., saying "what" instead of "whale")

 • Messy handwriting